avicennaaa007/playwright-e2e-demo/README.md

 # playwright-e2e-demo
-My end-2-end test for test web app written with Playwrite in TS
+My end-to-end test for a web app written with Playwright in TS